Marcus Rosner: 2020s

 In 2020, Rosner starred alongside Chelsea Hobbs and Matthew Kevin Anderson in the thriller film Killer in the Guest House directed and written by Tony Dean Smith, where he played the lead role of Mark James.
 In the same year, Rosner was cast in the lead role of Marcus in the Hallmark movie Love on Harbor Island with Morgan Kohan, directed by Lucie Guest.
 Also the same year, Rosner starred with Lisa Durupt in the film Christmas with a Crown as Prince Nicholas, which was directed by Dylan Pearce.

 In 2021, Rosner starred in the UpTV television films such as Love Stories in Sunflower Valley as Drew Hutton and A Vineyard Romance as Liam Hawthorne.

 In 2022, Rosner was cast in the role of Kevin in the romantic comedy film Romance to the Rescue directed by Heather Hawthorn Doyle.
 On the same year, Rosner was cast in the role of Nico in the romantic comedy film My Fake Boyfriend opposite Keiynan Lonsdale, Dylan Sprouse and Sarah Hyland, directed by Rose Troche, which was released on June 17, 2022, on Amazon Prime Video.

 Rosner starred with Rebecca Dalton in the television movie From Italy with Amore directed by Dylan Pearce, where he played the lead role of Daniel.

 In 2023, Rosner appeared on the first season of the series The Love Club as Jos Nolan.
 In the same year, Rosner starred Rhiannon Fish in the TV film Team Bride as Will, which was directed by Dylan Pearce.

 Rosner was cast in the supporting role of Austin McMurray, Isabel's (Nancy Travis) eldest son and Missy's (Tiera Skovbye) husband, in the neo-Western drama series Ride, which was premiered on March 26, 2023, on Hallmark Channel.

 Rosner starred along with actress Elena Juatco in the TV movie Finding Mr. Right, where he played the lead role of Luke.
 He co-starred with Ashley Williams, Luke Macfarlane and Peter Porte in the Hallmark Channel movie Notes of Autumn portraying Sam Perkins.

 Rosner starred with Sara Canning in the 2023 TV Film Coupled Up for Christmas, in which he played the lead role of Peter Brooks.
 Rosner starred in Katherine Barrell's Flipping for Christmas with Ashley Newbrough.

 Rosner played the lead role of Mark in the Hallmark Channel romantic comedy movie About An Ice Palace Romance with Celeste Desjardins.

 Personal life

 In December 2020, Rosner announced his engagement to longtime girlfriend Alison Kroeker, a producer.
 They were married on December 30, 2021 in Guatemala.
+In January 2026, the couple welcomed their first child, a son.